Get rich with real estate - I reached financial independence in two years with rentals

 “We paid $40,000, put in $50,000 in repairs, and refinanced at $145,000.
 We walked away with cash in our pockets, with a renter paying $1,735 a month!”

-“By purchasing the home at a discount, we were able to find renters and then perform a cash-out refinance that would allow us to continue cycling our money through new projects.
-By focusing on renter-heavy neighborhoods we were able to maintain cash flow after the refinance and add to the monthly income we needed to cover our living expenses.”
+“By purchasing a single family home at a discount, we were able to find renters and then perform a cash-out refinance that would allow us to continue cycling our money through new projects.
+By focusing on renter-heavy neighborhoods we were able to maintain positive cash flow after the refinance and add to the monthly rental income we needed to cover our living expenses.”

-The strategy is simple: Buy a home with your own cash and supplement it with privately-borrowed funds.
+The strategy is simple: Buy real estate with your own cash and supplement it with privately-borrowed funds.
 Renovate it, rent it out, and refinance it to pull that original cash back out.
+Plus there are some tax benefits you can gain in refinancing estate investment smartly as there are a ton of deductible costs, i.e mortgage interest, points and property taxes paid at closing.

 “We acquired six additional rental properties using this renovation refinancing method.
 These were bought through short-sales, onsite auctions, online auctions, and direct mail.
 These were in Baltimore City, Baltimore County, and Anne Arundel County.”

-To help bring in some extra money, Evan got his Realtor’s license and bought some properties specifically to flip for extra cash along the way.
+In addition to building wealth through rental income, Evan brought in extra money by getting his Realtor’s license and bought some properties specifically to flip for extra cash along the way, also process known as forced appreciation.

 “In addition to the six rental acquisitions, we also flipped five properties and wholesaled three during this time.”